DM8AT/GLGE-Old/README.md

 - all default C++ librarys

 ## Installation
-To install the lybrary, you need to download the source code.
+To install the library, you need to download the source code.
 Then you can move the folder called "GLGE" wherever you want, just make shure to change the include path in "GLGE.h", "GLGE.cpp", "GLGE2DCore.h", "GLGE2DCore.cpp", "GLGE3DCore.h" and "GLGE3DCore.cpp".
 Else, there would be compilation errors.